Fulham 4-1 Hull City

 Penalty Hull City.
 Abel Hernández draws a foul in the penalty area.

 Penalty saved!
-Abel Hernández (Hull City) fails to capitalise on this great opportunity, left footed shot saved in the bottom left corner.
+Abel Hernández (Hull City) fails to capitalise on this great opportunity, left footed shot saved in the bottom right corner.

 Booking